Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Background

 This behavior has a direct and powerful application in data science.
 When $O$ is interpreted as the covariance matrix of a dataset, the convolution $\lambda \star O$ represents the covariance of an augmented version of that data.
 As shown in Ref.~\cite{doerfler2025}, this increased regularity translates to a faster decay in the operator's eigenvalues.
 In the context of Principal Component Analysis (cf.~Section~\ref{sec:PCA}), this means that the augmentation effectively yields a sharper spectral cutoff, as illustrated in Fig.~\ref{fig:main_fig}~(a).

-While the theoretical foundations of QHA are typically framed in the continuous setting, our implementation requires a transition to the finite, discrete Hilbert spaces used in quantum computing.
-We detail this transition in the following subsection.
+While the theoretical foundations of QHA are typically framed in the continuous setting, all constructions carry over exactly to the finite-dimensional Hilbert space used in quantum computing, as we elaborate in the following subsection.